11 Types of Logos, How & When to Use Them (Ultimate Guide 2023)

 A. When To Use Wordmark Logos

 Brands with a simple, enticing, and distinctive name can use wordmark logos.
-Since the focus will be the brand name, choose a font that is memorable and resonate with the brand’s persona.
+Since the focus will be the brand name, choose a font that is memorable and resonates with the brand’s persona.
 For example, use a stylish font for a fashion brand.

 B. How To Use Wordmark Logos